-The bear was found in a carrier bag in the airport’s departure lounge in February 2012, together with other items, including a photograph of two children with the bear dated 1918.
+The bear was found in a carrier bag in the lounge, along with a photo of two children holding the bear.

 Bristol Airport police and security tried to trace the passenger, but to no avail, so they asked the public for help.

-Since the appeal the airport has received “a lot of interest from around the world”, with teddy bear manufacturers, photographic studios, historians and members of the online family history forum RootsChat.com all getting in touch and offering to help.
+The airport’s appeal received huge interest from people around the world, with teddy bear manufacturers, photography studios, historians and members of the online family history forum RootsChat.com all getting in touch and offering to help.

-Bristol Airport spokesperson Jacqui Mills said: “We have now been able to source the history of the photograph and we think we have found the family that the bear belongs to.
+Eventually, in December 2013, Bristol Airport spokesperson Jacqui Mills announced: “We have now been able to source the history of the photograph and we think we have found the family that the bear belongs to.”

-‘Darling Daddie’ refers to Nicholas James Baker who was killed in Baghdad in World War One, only months after receiving the photograph and the little children referred to are Dora and Glyn Baker from the Abergavenny area of south Wales.
+‘Darling Daddie’ refers to Nicholas Baker who was killed in Baghdad in World War One, only months after receiving the photograph and the little children referred to are Dora and Glyn Baker from the Abergavenny area of South Wales.

 Ms Mills added that BBC Antiques Roadshow expert Hilary Kaye thought the teddy bear was made by the British manufacturer Farnells, and was of the type that inspired A.A.
 Milne’s Winnie the Pooh stories.